JEE Main Result

 What is the release date of JEE Main 2026 results?

-The JEE Main 2026 Session 1 result is released on 12 February 2026.
+The JEE Main 2026 Session 1 result was released on 16 February 2026.
 And the Session 2 results are likely to be declared in April 2026.
 Candidates can now download the scorecard from the NTA official website jeemain.nta.nic.in.

 Faq